 But it is another to STAY there!
-You found Tokyo Direct Guide, so you can learn from a Japanese native that the signs are saying “girls” or something like that!
+You found Tokyo Direct Guide, so you can learn from a Japanese local blogger that the signs are saying “girls” or something like that!

 Seriously, it is reported that some international travelers got into trouble in Kabukicho.
 The typical case is that they were asked for unbelievable amount of money at restaurants where they ordered just a small meal.
 (The Japanese police calls travelers’ attention to bad business in Kabukicho.
 Some lawyers are managing troubles there, too.
 Read travel safety information here.)

 Japan is one of the safest countries in the world.
 Generally, Tokyo is a safe city.